-In the interest of funding as many researchers as possible, ADAI has a "one at a time" policy for funding Small Grants, i.e. researchers can apply for or serve as Principal Investigator, Co-Investigator, or play a significant role in only one grant at a time.
+In the interest of funding as many researchers as possible, ADAI has a "one at a time" policy for funding Small Grants, i.e. researchers can apply for or serve as Principal Investigator, Co-Investigator, or Mentor in only one grant at a time.
 Researchers with current ADAI funding may not apply for new funding until the previous project is completed and the final report is submitted.
-Similarly, a faculty member or Research Scientist can serve as a mentor on only one application per review period.
+Similarly, a faculty member can serve as a mentor on only one application per review period.